Tell your doctor before using the drops if you are allergic to aspirin or to medicines called non-steroidal anti-inflammatory drugs (NSAIDs).

 - If you know you have an eye infection.

-- If you have sugar diabetes or rheumatoid arthritis.
+- If you have diabetes (diabetes mellitus) or rheumatoid arthritis.

 - If you are taking any other medicines or using any other eye drops.
 This includes any medicines or creams which are available to buy without a prescription, as well as herbal and complementary medicines.